GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 ![](media/5103f8d50e03954c215de58137c9ebc8.png)

--   Notice that there are a few things that are readable (Adobe Photo shop info, timestamps etc) but scrolling through the data it is largely unintelligible.
+-   Notice that there are a few things that are readable (AdobePhoto shop info, timestamps etc.) but scrolling through the data it is largely unintelligible.
     This is because the viewing window is interpreting the data as ASCII (readable text characters) but the data is in fact a picture in the form of a jpeg file.
 The only portions that can be properly rendered via ASCII is